aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/010-create-project.md

 EOF
 :::

-Line 7(Restrict what may be deployed): List of premitted git repositories that are allowed to deploy.
-The value gets replaced with gitops-workload url( Line 46,47 of argoproject-applicationset.yaml).
+Line 7(Restrict what may be deployed): List of permitted git repositories that are allowed to deploy.
+The value gets replaced with gitops-workload url( Line 46,47 of `argoproject-applicationset.yaml`).
-Line 12(Restrict where apps may be deployed to): Permitted destionation of clusters and namespaces.
+Line 12(Restrict where apps may be deployed to): Permitted destination of clusters and namespaces.
 For example carts namespace is restricted to spoke-staging cluster.
 Line 39: Restricted resource creation list.
 Line 47: Allowed resource creation list.